ian9696/Sudoku-Solver/README.md

 g++ -o solver solver.cpp
 ```

-Create a Sudoku puzzle.
+Create a text file describing a Sudoku puzzle.

-For example, a text file with the following content.
+For example, a text file with the following content (0's indicate empty cells).
 ```
 3 4 0 0 0 0 0 0 0
 0 0 0 7 0 3 8 1 2